comunica/Documentation-Comunica/docs/tutorials/including-comunica.md

 The [`Setup.run`](https://comunica.github.io/comunica/classes/_runner_lib_setup_.setup.html#run)
-function takes a configuration, loads all the corresponding modules, run the instance on the given input, and return the output.
+function takes a configuration, loads all the corresponding modules, runs the instance on the given input, and returns the output.

 This has the advantage of being easy to set up, only a single call is required,